Francode77/TSFRESH_price_prediction/README.md

-# TSFRESH_price_prediction
+# TSFRESH price prediction for crypto
 A demonstration of the power of the tsfresh feature extraction library by trying to predict the price of an asset.

-With this project, I demonstrate how the tsfresh library can be applied for building a regression model on market data.
+With this project, I show how the tsfresh library can be applied for building a regression model on market data.
 The aim is to predict the value of the next data point in a given timeseries.

 The model will predict the price from the beginning of the current month until now.
 The model is trained on a user selected number of days, prior to the beginning of the current month.